-Almonty acquired the Panasqueira Mine on January 6, 2016.
-Results presented above for the three months and year ended December 31, 2015 were under the mine's former owner.
-Data for the year ended September 30, 2016 include the three months ended December 31, 2015 when Almonty did not own the mine.
+Almonty acquired the Panasqueira Mine on January 6, 2016 making comparative data to the nine months ended June 30, 2016 misleading.
+As such the data for the nine months ended June 30, 2016 has been excluded from the table above.
+Data for the year ended September 30, 2016 includes the three months ended December 31, 2015 when Almonty did not own the mine.

 Almonty continued its focus on cost reduction and all-in-production costs at Panasqueira continued to decrease.
-Mined grades continued to improve throughout Q1 2017 and into Q2 2017 as expected under the revised mine plan implemented by Almonty since its acquisition in January 2016.
-Mined grades in Q2 2017 are approaching 0.15% with significant improvements in the content of by-product payable metals as well (copper and tin) which will further help reduce the operating costs of the mine.
-Overall production volumes were up significantly over the three months ended December 31, 2015 was 12% lower than production during Q4 2016.
+Mined grades continued to improve throughout Q3 2017 and into Q4 2017 as expected under the revised mine plan implemented by Almonty since its acquisition in January 2016.
+Mined grades in Q3 2017 continued to show improvement in the content of by-product payable metals as well (copper and tin) which are improving the overall cash flow profile of the mining operation.
+Overall production volumes of tungsten concentrate in Q3 2017 were up 22.7% over Q3 2016 and up 2.6% over tungsten production volumes during Q2 2017.
 Panasqueira is a poly metallic wolframite deposit as opposed to a skarn deposit scheelite mine like Los Santos.
 Tungsten recovery rates for wolframite deposits are typically higher than for scheelite deposits.
-The Panasqueira Mine has some of the highest tungsten recovery rates in the industry.
+The Panasqueira Mine has some of the highest tungsten recovery rates in the industry, consistently averaging 80%.

 Almonty anticipates that the grades of ore mined will begin trending towards the long-term average of the remaining life of mine of 0.185% (see NI 43-101 technical report on the Panasqueira Mine filed on SEDAR under Almonty's profile, also available on the Company's website www.almonty.com) through the refinement of the life of mine plan.
-The expected increased grades are continuing to have an impact on the level of production being experienced in H1 2017 and the increase in contained tungsten is also having a positive impact on unit costs as at the date of this MD&A. Almonty has also entered into several one-year fixed price off-take agreements with its existing customers at the Panasqueria Mine.
-The net price to be received by Almonty under the contracts is US\$210 per MTU of contained WO3, equating to an effective price of US\$269 per MTU of APT (assuming an industry standard discount of 22% to the price of APT when pricing MTUs of WO3).
+The expected increased grades are continuing to have an impact on the level of production currently being experienced and the increase in contained tungsten is also having a positive impact on unit costs as at the date of this MD&A. Almonty has also entered into several one-year fixed price off-take agreements with its existing customers at the Panasqueria Mine.
+The net price received by Almonty under the contracts is US\$210 per MTU of contained WO3, equating to an effective price of US\$269 per MTU of APT (assuming an industry standard discount of 22% to the price of APT when pricing MTUs of WO3).
 Please refer to Almonty's press release dated November 29, 2016.
-The improving grade, coupled with Almonty's continued focus on cost control and the fixed price contacts that came into effect on January 1, 2017 should enable the Panasqueira Mine to reach positive operating cash flow in Q2 2017.
+The improving grade, coupled with Almonty's continued focus on cost control and the fixed price contacts that came into effect on January 1, 2017 have had a significantly positive impact on operating cash flow at the mine.